Business coaching can play a critical role in the success of your company — but it might not be what you expect.

 A business coach is the ultimate accountability partner, to keep you moving in the right direction.
 With a deep understanding of you, your goals, and your situation, they provide invaluable feedback at every step.

 The process of transforming your life and your business is long and not straightforward.
-It’s easy to lose motivation and slip back into old habits.
+It’s easy to lose your self motivation and slip back into old habits.

 With a coach on your side, you can stay motivated, celebrate successes, and bounce back from temporary setbacks.

 Consultant vs. coach

 How do you know which one your business needs — a business consultant or a business coach?

 They can both help you transform a failing business, or reach the next level.
 The answer depends on how you choose to get there.